SPONSORSPARTNERS

 UKSA CHAMPIONS OF SPONSORSHIP

 This initiative shines a spotlight on some of the most talented and influential figures in the sponsorship and partnership sector.
 The Champions programme replaces UKSA's long-standing Personality of the Year Award.
-Champions consists of five awards covering the full gamut of sponsorship activities: Arts & Entertainment, Sport, Community, Media and Innovation.
-All we need is your recommendation with a couple of paragraphs outlining why you are nominating this individual sent to info@sponsorship-awards.co.uk by the deadline of January 23rd please.
+Champions consists of five awards covering the full gamut of sponsorship activities: Arts & Entertainment, DEI, Sport, Community, Media and Innovation.
+All we need is your recommendation with a couple of paragraphs outlining why you are nominating this individual sent to info@sponsorship-awards.co.uk by the deadline of January 19th please.

-2024 Champions are:
+2025 Champions are:

 Entertainment